 The FDA and other international health organizations and regulatory agencies have approved the kind of plastic we use as a safe food packaging material.
 The Deer Park Brand continually evaluates packaging materials for safety and abide by all FDA regulations.
 Additionally, all current and available scientific evidence indicates that our bottled water packaging is safe when consumed by its “Best By” date, stored at moderate temperatures and kept away from strong-smelling cleansers and chemicals.

 All of our “single-serve” bottles from 8 ounces to 3 liter that are made from non-recycled PET #1 plastic, as well as our 1 gallon and 2.5 gallon bottles made from non-recycled HDPE #2 plastic, are completely BPA-free.
-The FDA classifies PET as safe for human use and has authorized its use for decades.
-PET itself is an inert substance, meaning it does not react, dissolve or degrade when exposed to water or the environment.
-It also only generates extremely low traces of PET by-products which evaporate readily or migrate very slowly.
+Additionally, all of our 3-gallon and 5-gallon bottles are made of PET #1 plastic, which is BPA-free.

 Yes, absolutely.
 We pride ourselves on producing a safe product that goes through not one, not two, but three levels of safety measures to uphold our high standards of quality:

 - Glacial filtration — The unique characteristics of the geology around some our springs, namely fine sand and gravel aquifers, provide one of the most unique natural water purification systems in the world.
 Pretty cool, huh?

 - Investment in our sources — We lead the industry in our financial commitment to find, scientifically test, monitor and responsibly manage spring sources and their surrounding watersheds.
 It’s all part of being a conscientious steward of our spring sources and the land that surrounds them.